 Grooming is essential for keeping them healthy and happy and for deepening your bond.
 We hope this guide to horse grooming has given you a good idea about what horse grooming tools you need and how to them properly, as well as the best method.

-If you would like to find out more about equestrian care and sports, you’ll be happy to know we have tonnes of great programmes at Horse & Country, including training and learning videos, sports coverage, and entertainment and documentaries.
+If you would like to find out more about equestrian care and sports, you’ll be happy to know we have tons of great programs on Horse & Country, including training and learning videos, sports coverage, and entertainment and documentaries.
 Consider subscribing to our service to get access to a whole library of excellent equestrian content.